vitaminh/vitaminh.github.io/_posts/2023-06-17-mermaid-in-jekyll-without-plugin.markdown

 It's possible to load the module by altering the Jekyll theme's templates, but I prefer this approach simply because I didn't want to mess with the theme's files and risk having to deal with it in the future if they get updated.

+Additionally, by loading the module only on the pages where we use Mermaid, we're being slightly more efficient by loading it only when necessary.

 ## Step 3: Add the Mermaid code

 Add a `div` and assign it the `mermaid` class.
 Within this `div`, add the Mermaid code for your diagram (check out the [extensive documentation][mermaidDocs] for all the stuff you can do):